VladimirMakaev/cqrs-journey-doc/Journey_02_BoundedContexts.markdown

 an overview of the whole system and helping people to understand the details of how different bounded contexts interact with each other.

-# Bounded Contexts in the Conference Management System
+# Bounded contexts in the conference management system

 ## The Orders and Registrations Bounded Context